ged/ruby-openldap/README.md

 ## Description

-A binding to the OpenLDAP client library (libldap).
+A simple, but feature-complete Ruby binding for OpenLDAP's libldap.

+This binding is intended as an alternative for [ruby-ldap][] for libraries or applications which require a more complete implementation of the LDAP protocol (according to [RFC4511][]) than it provides.

+Additions or changes:

+* Referrals for add, modify, delete, modrdn, compare
+* Controls for add, modify, delete, modrdn, compare
+* Asynchronous and synchronous APIs
+* Detailed exception class hierarchy for results instead of just one class for all non-success results.
+* Complete [RFC4511][] support:
+  - extended operations and results
+  - unsolicited notifications
+  - continuation references
+  - intermediate responses
+  - etc.
+* Cleanly abandon terminated operations where supported
+* Memory-handling cleanup to avoid leaks, corruption, and other problems experienced in the wild.
+* Drop deprecated non-_ext variants of operations which have a modern equivalent.
+* M17n for Ruby 1.9.x.
+* Improved test coverage

 ## Installation

     gem install openldap

+You may have to specify the path to `libldap` like so:

+    gem install openldap -- --with-ldap-dir=/usr/local

+and/or override your Ruby implementation's architecture flags if your Ruby and OpenLDAP installations don't match, particularly under MacOS X:

+    ARCHFLAGS="-arch x86_64" gem install openldap

 ## Contributing

-You can check out the current development source with Mercurial like so:
+You can check out the current development source with Mercurial via its [Bitbucket project][bitbucket].
+Or if you prefer Git, via [its Github mirror][github].

-    hg clone FIX (hg repo)

-Or if you prefer Git, via its Github mirror:

-    FIX (github mirror)

 After checking out the source, run:

     $ rake newb

 This task will install any missing dependencies, run the tests/specs, and generate the API documentation.